-Here’s my Q & A with Darryl, a man who was asked to donate sperm to a couple coping with infertility.
-Darryl is single, 49 years old, and doesn’t have kids of his own.
+Here’s my Q & A with Darryl, the friend we asked to donate sperm.
+We’re the couple coping with infertility; he was single, 49 years old, and didn’t have kids of his own.

 Darryl, what’s the best way to ask a man to donate sperm?
 Should the requesting couple share why they need help?